finos/common-domain-model/docs/working-groups.md

 Click [here](cdm-org-structure.md) to view the CDM organisational structure and the Working Groups' scope.

-**Any Participant may propose a Working Group.** Proposals for the formation of a new Working Group are made by completion of a [new CDM Working Group](https://github.com/finos/common-domain-model) template, clearly stating the objectives, deliverables and committed maintainers/editors for the proposed Working Group.
-The [CDM Steering Working Group](CDM-Steering-WG.md) will approve the formation of all new proposed Working Groups.
+**Any Participant may propose a Working Group.** Proposals for the formation of a new Working Group are made by contacting the [CDM Steering Working Group](CDM-Steering-WG.md) Chair, clearly stating the objectives, deliverables and committed maintainers/editors for the proposed Working Group.

 **Approval of Specification Changes by Working Groups.** Participants of each Working Group approve the “proposed” changes from that working group; the “approved changes” within a given Working Group will be brought to the Steering Working Group as a proposed “Pre-Draft” contribution.